keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

    You can add only one storage pool.
    ```

 When you deploy Anbox Cloud with this configuration, Juju allocates the requested storage and attaches it to LXD.
-During initialisation, AMS then configures LXD to create a ZFS storage pool on the configured storage.
+During initialization, AMS then configures LXD to create a ZFS storage pool on the configured storage.

 ### Add GPU support